vtex/typescript/docs/README.md

-# WIP - Web Coding Standards
+# WIP - Javascript Standards

-Main repository for VTEX's web coding standards.
+Main repository for VTEX's javascript standards.
 Issues should be used to start discussions about standards and patterns.
 PRs are welcome after being rightfully discussed.

 ## Project structure